 Runners have been pre-assigned a Start Line corral which is indicated on your bib number.
 Corrals will be labeled by large signs.
 Match the letter on your bib to the letter of your corral.
 Varying time gaps will be used between each corral, closely resembling a wave start format.

 The 26.2-mile course starts and finishes in the same general area.
 The race will start heading north in front of the American Airlines Arena.

 A medical unit will be located at the start line for your safety.
-Please look for medical personnel in green T-shirts if you need assistance.
-Water/Gatorade stations will be located on both sides of the start line area.
+Please look for medical personnel in yellow T-shirts if you need assistance.
+Water stations will be located on both sides of the start line area.

 301 Biscayne Blvd., Miami, FL 33131